 - File a complaint with a state or federal agency.
 In California, you may file one with the Department of Fair Employment and Housing (DFEH) or the federal Equal Employment Opportunity Commission (EEOC).
-This is an option if the employer ignores your internal complaint or does not handle it appropriately.
 An employment attorney can assist you in preparing and filing this complaint.

 - You may be able to file a lawsuit in court against your employer and harasser.
-You will want an experienced, tireless legal team like Strong Advocates to represent you in your case.
+You will want an experienced, compassionate legal team like Strong Advocates to represent you in your case.

 Sexual Harassment and Unemployment Benefits

 In some cases, sexual harassment in the workplace becomes severe enough to make you consider leaving your job.
 In other instances, an employer will terminate a worker for complaining about sexual harassment.
 In either circumstance, it is important to follow protocol to protect any unemployment benefit entitlement rights and your ability to file a sexual harassment claim.